Yekc/Bocian/README.md

 # Bocian
-Directly import YEK/yekc and roll.
+**Directly import YEK/yekc and roll.**
+YEK is the easiest way to create programming languages!

+Created by Yek.